privacyidea/privacyidea/doc/configuration/authentication_modes.rst

 .. uml::
   :width: 500

-  Service -> PrivacyIDEA: POST /validate/check
+  Service -> privacyIDEA: POST /validate/check
-  Service <-- PrivacyIDEA
+  Service <-- privacyIDEA

+The *Service* is an application that is protected with a second factor by privacyIDEA.

-* The user enters a OTP PIN along with an OTP value.
+* The user enters a OTP PIN along with an OTP value at the *Service*.
-* The plugin sends a request to the ``/validate/check`` endpoint:
+* The plugin sends a request to the ``/validate/check`` endpoint of privacyIDEA:

   .. code-block:: text